faazanaima/deX-APP/README.md

 # 💡 Conclusion

-Implementing the Random Forest model reduces wasted marketing costs drastically, more than halving total costs from approximately $27K to $12K, while maintaining good predictive performance.
-The model enables targeted telemarketing campaigns with higher efficiency and ROI.
+Implementing the Random Forest model reduces wasted marketing costs drastically by approximately 67%., more than halving total costs from approximately $27K to $12k, while maintaining good predictive performance.
+The model enables targeted telemarketing campaigns with higher efficiency and ROI by targeting the right customers.

 ---